Zoo Jobs Require a Special Skillset

 Physically, the job requires the flexibility and dexterity to work with animals that are quicker and stronger than people.
 Zookeeper assistants are on their feet all day in conditions that are often less than clean.
 They endure extreme temperatures, noise, and exposure to all sorts of allergens, fumes, and odors, as well as strong chemicals.
-That being said, though, the privilege of working so closely with a world of different animals makes it all worthwhile.
+That being said, though, the privilege of working so closely with a world of different animals, having the ability to positively impact their lives and helping conservation efforts for many potentially endangered species makes it all worthwhile.

-Occasionally, someone with no experience or pertinent education lucks into a job at a zoo, but because it is such a desirable profession, zoo employers generally hire people with degrees, credentials, or previous experience in an animal facility.
+Occasionally, someone with no experience or pertinent zookeeper education lucks into a job at a zoo, but because it is such a desirable profession, zoo employers generally hire people with degrees, credentials, or previous experience in an animal facility.
 Some people get their foot in the door by volunteering or by getting a part time job in a vet clinic or animal hospital, but there is a lot of competition out there!
-Eagerness and a sincere love of animals is important but it isn’t always enough.
+Eagerness and a sincere love of animals is important, but it isn’t always enough on its own.
 The more you know, the stronger and more in depth your knowledge of zookeeping safety, routines and husbandry is, the more desirable you may be as a candidate.

 How Do I Make Myself Stand Out?